-Program: When you have selected your new hire or rehire (someone who has not taught for us within the last 3 years), complete the "Human Resources Hire Request - Lecturer Hire" request form on Impact.
+Program: When you have selected your new hire or rehire (someone who has not taught for us within the last 3 years), complete the Human Resources Hire Reguest formstack.
+Impact.

-- 1. You will need to upload a letter of support (see Appendix B for samples) and an external reference letter when submitting the online form.
+- 1. You will need to upload a letter of support and an external reference letter when submitting the online form.
 External reference letters must come directly from the reference provider to the Program Lead. - 2.
 Please make sure finalists are clear that changes can happen up to the last moment or the class could be canceled, so we cannot guarantee that they will teach in a particular semester.

-SEHD Admin: New lecturers can expect several different emails.
+SEHD Admin: New hires can expect several different emails and may need to check junk clutter folders as some emails seem to land there.

-- 1. Initial forms background check (BG), personal data (PD). - Upon receipt of PD form, SEHD HR generates the email/portal account, usually within 2 days (unless a large lead time is given and there is no urgency - then it may take longer). - Applicant submits BG authorization.
+1. Initial forms -

+- Upon receipt of New hire's personal data form, SEHD HR generates the email/portal account, usually within 2 business days (unless a large lead time is given and there is no urgency - then it may take longer). - Applicant submits background check authorization.
 Campus HR will email the new employee regarding background check results. - 2.
-Email/portal access -SEHD HR sends account claiming instructions (cc: Shakira Anderson for CU-SIS access) - 3.
-CU-SIS request form - Shakira sends the electronic CU-SIS request form to the employee who then signs electronically and returns.
+Email/portal access SEHD HR sends account claiming instructions (cc: Shakira Anderson for CU-SIS access)

+3. CU-SIS request form

+- Shakira sends the electronic CU-SIS request form to the employee who then signs electronically and returns.
 Shakira submits the form to Dorothy Garrison-Wade for her approval. - Dorothy and Shakira receive notice that the new Lecturer has CU-SIS approval (can take up to 30 days).
 Shakira can then add the new Lecturer to the schedule. - 4.
 Online trainings: Discrimination and Sexual Misconduct, Information Security and Privacy Awareness - 5.
 Welcome email with payroll paperwork SEHD HR makes an appointment with the new hire/rehire to collect payroll paperwork. - 6.
-Offer letter & Handbook About five to six weeks before the start of each term, SEHD HR generates lecturer contracts and sends them via email to the lecturer's university email account (see Appendix D for Lecturer Appointment/Offer Letter Administrative Process.)
+Offer letter & Handbook -About five to six weeks before the start of each term, SEHD HR generates lecturer contracts and sends them via email to the lecturer's university email account (see Appendix D for Lecturer Appointment/Offer Letter Administrative Process.)

 Scheduling and Curriculum Manager: Shakira will submit the GFA paperwork to the Curriculum Committee (CV, letter of recommendation, faculty letter of support).
-Shakira will update the GFA

-Master Spreadsheet with new Lecturer information once approvals are received from the Curriculum Committee and Associate Dean.
+Shakira will update the GFA Master Spreadsheet with new Lecturer information once approvals are received from the Curriculum Committee and Associate Dean.

-SEHD HR: Will follow up on mandatory trainings and new faculty orientation, and fully signed offer letters.
+SEHD HR: Will follow up on mandatory trainings and new faculty orientation resources and fully signed offer letters.